 I took a lot of sick leave as it was just not possible to do my job when I was suffering from these bouts but just thought I was prone to gastro bugs.

 I tried cutting certain foods out but not with any real conviction as it never seemed to make any difference.

-I had blood in my stools often and thought the worst but I did the manly thing….I just buried my head in the sand and hoped it would go away.
+I had blood in my stools often and eventually I started to think the worst and that maybe the C Word had got me, but I did the manly thing….I just buried my head in the sand and hoped it would go away.
 I was the proverbial ostrich.